 Caffè Rivoire

 This Italian institution has the best view in town.
-It's located in the Piazza della Signoria, right in front of the Palazzo Vecchio, so yes, there'll be tourists there, but there'll also be sophisticated locals sipping the cafe's world famous hot chocolate on a sunny winter's afternoon.
+It's located in the Piazza della Signoria, right in front of the Palazzo Vecchio, so yes, there'll be tourists there, but there'll also be sophisticated locals sipping the cafe's world famous hot chocolate on a winter's afternoon.
 Cafè Rivoire makes its unctuous hot chocolate from its own blend of chocolate following a secret recipe.
 They claim the drink has been sipped by many a famous politician and nobleman, so it must be good, right?
-A note: If you don’t feel up to spending extra to sit at a table, grab a pastry and enjoy your hot chocolate standing up at the bar.
+A note: If you don’t feel up to spending extra to sit at a table, grab a pastry or cookie and enjoy your hot chocolate standing up at the bar.

 Address: Piazza della Signoria, 5/R